TobiOlajumoke/DevOps-Projects/Project_8/README.md

 # CONFIGURE APACHE AS A LOAD BALANCER
 - Configure Apache As A Load Balancer
    - Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this:

+   - Open TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in the Security Group.